Benin Study Abroad Scholarships

 Study in Benin - Healthcare, Anthropology, Language Studies

 Students engaged in anthropological and economic development projects will be right at home in Benin.
-There are few formal study abroad programs slated for Benin, and few for students below a graduate or post-graduate level.
-Look for scholarships and fellowships instead that target dissertation, thesis or independent study.
+There are few formal study abroad programs designed for Benin, and even fewer for students below a graduate or post-graduate level.
+Instead, look for scholarships and fellowships that target dissertation, thesis or independent study.

 Government Scholarships

-The Fulbright Scholarships are some of the most hotly contested for their generosity and prestige.
-Besides these attributes the Fulbrights often fund scholarly travel where others do not, such as Benin.
-Fulbright Scholars to Benin, of which there are a handful each year, must be fluent in French.
-The organization provides travel and healthcare warnings and recommends in-country universities where participants might focus their studies/research.
-Fulbrighters to Benin are welcome to study an array of disciplines.
+Fulbright Program Scholarships are some of the most competitive awards, thanks to their generosity and prestige.
+In addition, the Fulbrights often fund scholarly travel where others do not, such as Benin.
+The Fulbright Program offers grants to Benin for U.S. students and young professionals who want to pursue independent research, and to scholars who want to teach or conduct research in Benin.
+In addition, U.S. faculty and professional are eligible to apply for the Fulbright Specialist Program.
+The Fulbright Specialist Program sends U.S. faculty and professionals to serve as expert consultants for two to six weeks.
+Participants must be fluent in French.
+The organization provides travel and healthcare warnings and recommends in-country universities where participants might focus their studies.
+Fulbright scholars to Benin can study an array of disciplines.

-The West African Research Association (WARA) is funded by the U.S. State Department.
+The West African Research Association (WARA) is funded by the U.S. Department of State and Department of Education and provides many programs headquartered at the West African Research Center in Dakar, Senegal.
+Its programs are administered through partner universities and colleges.
 The goal of the organization is to provide scholarly collaborative programs including fellowship opportunities:

 College Scholarships